-2. Do you think a factory that produces for top end brands and wants to maintain their custom would advertise to the world they can produce similar or identical products to one of their biggest customers?
+2. Do you think a factory that produces for top-end brands and wants to maintain their custom would advertise to the world they can produce similar or identical products to one of their biggest customers?

 3. If they are making for established brands that place large orders, why would they accept your small order of say 100pcs?
 Would they risk losing a big client for an order of 100pcs?

 The more you use these sites the more factories you will find that all seem to produce the same products for the same brands and offer the same tiny volumes.
-If you decide to use these factories, then we wish you good luck and note that we pick up clients that unfortunately have gone this route and ended up with product that isn’t fit for purpose and they cannot sell.
+If you decide to use these factories, then we wish you good luck and note that we pick up clients that unfortunately have gone this route and ended up with a product that isn’t fit for purpose and they cannot sell.

 5. DESIGN AND TECH PACK

 Quite often we get approached by entrepreneurs who have already created designs and tech packs using other consultants or freelancers.
 We always need to check these over to make sure they are actually fit for purpose and the factory can use them.

 Quite often these are not workable, and we need to address some of the issues to create something the factory can use or address the design so that the product the brand requires will actually perform.

 We always recommend you source a designer that can manage the whole process from design right through to finished products.
 They will need to have a reliable source for all of the fabrics, components and production that are all capable of producing to the tech pack created by the designer.
 Chances are that if a designer doesn’t have these sources and therefore cannot manage the production, the design will need correcting as they won’t understand what machinery, skill-base and costs are associated with the design they are creating.
 You wouldn’t ask an architect to design you a house if they didn’t know how much it’s going to cost or who or how it’s going to be built.